Ankushgith/CodeAlpha_Task2/README.md

 Commenting System: Readers can leave comments on blog posts to engage in discussions with the authors.

 Responsive Design: The website is designed to be responsive, meaning it adapts and scales smoothly on different devices, such as desktops, tablets, and smartphones.

-The front-end of the website is implemented using HTML for the page structure, CSS for styling, and JavaScript for interactivity, form validation, and dynamic content.
+The Front-end of the website is implemented using HTML for the page structure, CSS for styling, and JavaScript for interactivity, form validation, and dynamic content.
 On the server-side, PHP is used to handle user authentication, manage blog posts, and store/retrieve data from a MySQL database.
 The project follows a clear file structure, where front-end and back-end components are organized efficiently for maintainability.
 Future enhancements for the project may include adding user profiles, implementing a search functionality, and integrating social media sharing options.